DeepNeurons/DeepNeurons/README.md

 ### I am a data scientist from Tunisia
 #### I have two years of experience in the machine learning industry inlcuding computer vision , NLP and machine learning

-- I’m currently learning MLOPS and Cloud computing
+- I’m currently learning Data engineering and Big data
 - I’m learning also data engineering
 - I partipated in building many intersting AI projects like ALPR , Invoice Analysis
 - Ask me about anything about AI i may be helpful